 This ribbon wire was a attempt to make the installation of the IM4006 easier and quicker, the exact opposite is what really happened.

 The original IW6R was a flat, 6-wire ribbon cable that had solid wire inside the ribbon.
 The insulation that made up the ribbon was thin and it could be easily damaged during the pre-wire of a new home.

-Installers were used to IW6 cable, which is strong and pulls easily through predrilled holes in construction framing.
-IW6R ribbon wire is almost 1 inch wide and unless the pre drilled holes are extra large, the edges of the cable will be damaged and the cable is pulled through the holes.
-It was not uncommon to have several cable runs in a single house have damage wires.
+Installers were accustomed to IW6 cable, which is strong and pulls easily through pre-drilled holes in construction framing.
+IW6R ribbon wire is almost 1 inch wide and unless the pre-drilled holes are extra large, the edges of the cable will be damaged when the cable is pulled through the holes.
+It was not uncommon to have several cable runs in a single house have damaged wires.

 Installing the connectors required reading the directions (not a popular thing for installers to do) and some amount of finesse in preparing the cable and crimping the cable (also not a popular skill with installers).